 As parents, I think we’re so eager to hear about their days because we’ve missed them (of course), but we really want to quiet our own underlying worries when our kids aren’t in our care.
 We want to know whether they felt safe, were happy, acted like a good friend, and were treated as a good friend by their peers.
 Plus, it’s fun to get a peek into their new experiences and new learnings.

-To help, we pulled together a list of 27 conversation starters to ask young kids after school beyond “how was your day?”
+To help, we pulled together a list of 27 questions to ask kids instead of “how was your day?”
 Check out these conversation-starters below!

 1. Who made you laugh today?